SepDynamics/Charge-Routing/docs/web_visualization.md

 python -m http.server
 ```

-Visit `http://localhost:8000/index.html` to see interactive graphs of the
+Visit `http://localhost:8000/index.html` to view interactive graphs along with a
-standard deviation and effective resistance versus spiral turns.
+visualization report summarizing key images from the spiral simulations.